pip-templates/pip-templates-env-awsk8s/README.md

 # Overview

-This is a built-in component to environment [pip-templates-env-master](https://github.com/pip-templates/pip-templates-env-master).
+This is a built-in module to environment [pip-templates-env-master](https://github.com/pip-templates/pip-templates-env-master).
-This component stores scripts for management aws kubernetes environment.
+This module stores scripts for management aws kubernetes environment.

 # Usage